Image: YoAhn Han, MFA ’14

 GRADUATE STUDENT CROSS-REGISTRATION

-• MIT Registrar’s Subject/Course Index Page contains full lists of programs/subjects for the current semester. *Look for classes with a “G” indicating graduate credit, and a flower icon indicates it is offered in Spring (a leaf icon indicates a course is offered in Fall).
+• MIT Registrar’s Subject/Course Index Page contains full lists of programs/subjects for the current semester. *Look for classes with a “G” indicating graduate credit (a flower icon indicates it is offered in Spring and a leaf icon indicates a course is offered in Fall).

 Instructions for Cross-Registration at MIT:

-1. Find a course in the MIT Fall 2024 schedule, and email the instructor for permission to enroll in the course.
+1. Find a course in the MIT Fall 2025 schedule, and email the instructor for permission to enroll in the course and check with your Program Director/Advisor that this course fits your program.

 3. Complete the MIT Non-Institution Biographic form.

-Email the faculty permission email, and the 2 forms to MIT at records@mit.edu, and send a copy to jrand@massart.edu.
+4. Email the 2 completed forms to the MIT Registrar’s office at records@mit.edu, and copy mturley@massart.edu.